 Rising sophomores, juniors, and seniors select housing each spring into gender-inclusive residential communities, unless one chooses to live on a single-gender floor.
 Returning students may also apply to the Sylvia Rivera Theme Community (through the Housing Selection Process) which is located on the fourth floor of Moore Hall.
 Named to honor Latinx trans movement worker and Stonewall veteran Sylvia Rivera, the Sylvia Rivera Floor is a community dedicated to maintaining an affirming and celebratory living environment for LGBTQ+ students.

-Incoming first-year students are placed by assigned sex as recorded by the student in their application materials, in conjuction with separate questions that seek to understand sleep, study, and room usage preferences.
+Incoming first-year students are placed by assigned sex as recorded by the student in their application materials, however, the staff in Residential Life is fully willing to work with any student who feels their assigned sex recorded on their materials does not capture their identity.
+The survey also includes separate questions that seek to understand sleep, study, and room usage preferences.
 Such preferences can be useful to effectively place students together and to avoid conflict.

-For all Residential Life questions or concerns, visit the Office of Residential Life webpage.
+For all Residential Life questions or concerns, please reach out directly via firstname.lastname@example.org.

 Name/Gender Marker Changes

 Students have the option to enter a chosen name and/or their pronouns through the ACData system on their "Personal ID" page.
 This name can be updated at anytime and appears on all internal documents (class rosters, email, directory, etc.).
 Students can select for their pronouns to appear on class rosters.
 Student ID cards can be reissued with an updated name change once for no charge.
 Subsequent card updates require the typical replacement fee.
 Your amherst.edu email address can be changed via a request to AskIT (AskIT@amherst.edu) once you have changed your name in AC Data.